chef/automate/components/docs-chef-io/content/automate/saml.md

 - Ping
 - Tivoli Federated Identity Manager

+## Unsupported auth mode

+idP-initiated SAML logins are not supported with any of the above idPs due to the library we use to do the authentications.
+Fall back to the typical SP-initiated login mode and proceed with your Automate SAML configuration.

 ### Azure AD

 Using Azure AD as an SAML IdP requires specific configuration for both Azure AD and Chef Automate.